CrossEarth-Gate: Fisher-Guided Adaptive Tuning Engine for Efficient Adaptation of Cross-Domain Remote Sensing Semantic Segmentation: Additional Experimental Details

 \section{Additional Experimental Details}

-In this section, we provide a comprehensive breakdown of the datasets utilized to benchmark CrossEarth-Gate.
+In this section, we provide a comprehensive breakdown of the datasets and experiments utilized to benchmark CrossEarth-Gate.
 To ensure a rigorous evaluation of the multifaceted domain shifts inherent to remote sensing, we select datasets representing distinct challenges: climate variation, spectral band discrepancies, urban-rural transitions, and post-disaster alterations.
 The detailed statistics and configurations for each benchmark, including image resolution, sample sizes, and semantic categories, are summarized in Table \ref{benchmark}.
+All models are fine-tuned using the AdamW \cite{loshchilov2017decoupled} optimizer, employing a weight decay of 0.05 and betas as 0.9 and 0.999.
+We employ the data augmentation techniques following \cite{hu2025earth,wei2024stronger}.
+The parameter fluctuation in the all table represents the range of the active trainable parameter set.